PecPocket/PecPocket/Backend Documentation/Fetching for Notis.md

-# Documentation for Notification Lists Back End Api
+# Documentation for Notification Lists Back End Api ( DO NOT USE RN, IMCOMPLETE)

 ## 1. To Get list of students in a Class of a CR